A never ending sequence of times tables questions to be projected on to a whiteboard or screen.

 Remember these mathematical words for their shape and movement.

-Practise calculating simple percentages in your head.
+Practise calculating simple percentages in your head with this animated visual aid.

 Know the properties of the fractions randomly produced by the two spinners.